andizq/sf3dmodels/docs/index.rst

    $ git clone https://github.com/andizq/star-forming-regions.git

-Using the command line go into the folder and run the ``setup.py`` installation script:
+Then get into the folder and run the ``setup.py`` script in installation mode:

 .. code-block:: bash